monodesire/qfmngr/README.md

 :call QFMNGR_LoadQuickFix()

-For deeper understanding, please read the plugin's help:
+For deeper understanding, and for finding out more features, please read the plugin's help:

 :help qfmngr